alcimar-filho/TorqueReportPrinter/README.md

 # Torque Report Printer
-In Triumph Motocycles we use Atlas Copco electronic torque wrenches to apply torques in some main engine bolts.
+In Triumph Motocycles we use electronic torque wrenches to apply torques in some main engine bolts.

 These tools send the information about the torques applied to a SQL Server database and we used to have a desktop app to print a torque report of these torques, which was then attached to the build card of the engine.